Website-Icon DED9

 2- Use the strings carefully.

-If two strings are connected in a “for” loop using the “+” operator, a new string object is created in each loop iteration.
-This wastes memory and increases runtime.
-Also, when making a prototype of a string object, you should avoid the manufacturers and it should be made directly. for example:
+If two strings are connected in a “for” loop using the “+” operator, a new String object is created in each loop iteration.
+This wastes memory and increases Runtime.
+AlRuntimen is making a prototype of a String object; you should avoid the manufacturer and make it directly.
+For example:

 // Slower Instantiation